pddasig/Machine-Learning-Competition-2021/README.md

 - __November 1, 2021__ - Competition starts and data releases on github.
 - __February 1, 2022__ - Submission deadline.
 - __March 1, 2022__ - Announce winners.
-- __3rd week of March 2022__ - Award ceremony and presentations in the special session of the SPWLA Spring Topical Conference - Petrophysical Machine Learning.
+- __March 23/24, 2022__ - Award ceremony and presentations in the special session of the SPWLA Spring Topical Conference - Petrophysical Machine Learning.

 All deadlines are at 11:59 PM UTC on the corresponding day unless otherwise noted.
 The competition organizers reserve the right to update the contest timeline if they deem it necessary.